 Studio photographers will appreciate that the Panasonic GH4 (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the TG-5 and the GH4 have been discontinued, but can regularly be found used on eBay.
+The GH4 was replaced by the Panasonic GH5, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic GH4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.